atomgomba/kif/README.md

 ### Message producers

-Every logging method can be passed a lambda which returns a `String` instead of a simple `String`.
-The advantage of this is that you can use the lambda to build a more complex message and at the same time invoke it lazily only when the specified logging level allows.
+Every logging method can be passed a lambda which returns a `String` instead of a simple `String` argument.
+The advantage of this is that you can use the lambda to build a more complex message and at the same time invoke it lazily only when the specified logging level condition is met.
 For example:

 ```kotlin
 kif.level = Level.Error